Accentype-Foundry/GlyphsScripts/README.md

 1. Open **Window → Macro Panel**.
 2. Copy the error log.
 3. [Open an issue](https://github.com/YOUR_USERNAME/Scripts-for-Glyphs/issues) and paste the log.

+Don’t hesitate to contribute if you’ve made improvements or fixes.
+Your help is greatly appreciated!

 ---